belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 and the gain (in decibels) of the output file.
 Choose the desired number of audio channels with the "Channels" popup menu.
 The "Peak" bar indicates the maximum intensity of the processed audio signal.

-In the Output section, the toolbox at the far right presents three icons that are shortcuts to some features of Cecilia5:
+In the Output section, the toolbox at the far right presents three icons that are shortcuts to some features of Cecilia:

 .. image:: /images/Icones-Out.png